 The Environmental Performance tends to be domestically focused and richer countries often perform better than poorer.
 The diagram below shows the relative performance of Jamaica, Haiti and the United States, with the average of 180 countries set at 100.
 The 2012-performances of Cuba, the Dominican Republic and the Bahamas are all worse than Jamaica’s and close to world average.
 Examine the detailed national scores at the ‘source’.

-The two diagrams below show the change of Forest Cover (the red dot is Primary Forests) and the changes of Marine Protected Areas, since 1990, of Cuba and the Dominican Republic.
-Cuba has increased Forest Cover by 7.4% and Marine Protected Area by 1.7%.
-The Dominican Republic has unchanged Forest Cover (missing data on Primary Forests is set at zero) and increased Marine Protected Area by 7.5%.
-The corresponding area-changes of Jamaica, Haiti and the Bahamas are all insignificant (data and diagrams are available in the menu ‘Calculation (Excel’).
+Cuba has increased Forest Cover by 7.4% and the Dominican Republic has unchanged Forest Cover (missing data on Primary Forests is set at zero).
+The corresponding area-changes of Jamaica, Haiti and the Bahamas are all insignificant.
+Data and diagrams are available in the menu ‘Calculation (Excel’.

 The GDP(ppp-$) per capita since 2000 of the five countries and the world average, is shown in the diagram below.
 The catastrophic earthquake in Haiti in 2010 smashed an already very poor country.